transmart/transmartApp-DB/postgresql/README_v1.txt

 Execute the create-main script (substitute hostname if not 'localhost')
 	psql -h localhost -U postgres -d transmart -f create-main.sql --quiet

+Note: a number of warning will be printed which you can ignore, if the below verifications are correct, this step worked!
+The warnings all come from statements to "drop x if it exists".

 Verification:
 1. Verify SEARCHAPP table row counts using searchapp/data/check_counts.sql.